Continued from Mennonite Achiever

-He let out a big sigh and said, “Your behaviour is rubbing off on me.
+He let out a big sigh and said, “Your behavior is rubbing off on me.
 I was hoping that if I held my breath you would like the drink I ordered for you.”

-“You know that holding your breathe won’t change the outcome, right?”
+“You know that holding your breath won’t change the outcome, right?”
 I said.

 “Hmmm, where did you hear that?”

 “Ahhh… Oh you know, my scary neighbour told me that.”

 “Oh yeah, tell me more about this scary neighbour of yours.
 Why is he so scary?”

 As I felt my heartbeat speeding up I thought, “Oh I shouldn’t play along.
 I should stop before I say something really stupid and embarrass myself.
 Ahhh, what do I say, the tattoos?
 He swears a lot?
 The long hair?
 Just say something, Anna!
 One of them!”